RickDB/PlexAniSync/README.md

 - You can remove any existing entries from the example file as they are purely instructional
 - Upon startup it will list all valid custom mappings, incorrect onces are shown as errors and are skipped

+### Skip list updating for testing

+In your settings file there's a setting called `skip_list_update` which you can set to True or False, if set to True it will **NOT** update your AniList which is useful if you want to do a test run to check if everything lines up properly.

 ### Tautulli Sync Helper script